 Before you suspect that you might be allergic to cats, it is worth mentioning that there are a number of things you could be allergic to.
 Dust mites, for example, or perhaps you have a case of seasonal hay fever?
 That said, cat allergies are one of the most common allergies in the UK, particularly for those who also have allergic asthma or hay fever.
 So how do you know if you are allergic to cats?

-For many people, the signs are more subtle and it can be tricky to identify the cause of your allergic reaction, particularly if your symptoms are triggered by another factor.
+For many people, the signs are more subtle and it can be tricky to identify the cause of your allergic reaction – particularly if your symptoms are triggered by another factor.
 Some people are allergic to some cats but not others, as all cats produce their own individual amount of cat allergens.

-If you want to get a cat, but aren't sure if you are allergic, try visiting someone who has a cat, or a cat adoption centre, to test if cats trigger a reaction.
-You may want to ask your doctor for advice if this is the case.
+Want to get a cat but not sure if you are allergic?
+Try visiting someone that has a cat, or head to a cat adoption centre, to test if cats trigger a reaction.

 There is not a single correct answer to this question.
 But before you decide whether to keep your cat, you must make sure that it is your cat causing the allergic reaction.
 You don't want to go through the stress and upset of rehoming a much loved pet if your allergic reaction is caused by dust mites.